KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession3/part-3-variables-and-aliases.md

 3. Type out `echo $PATH` ![](images/enter.png).
     {% hint style='info' %}
 To add directories to the PATH, you would use the syntax `export PATH=/some/directory:$PATH`.
-Notice that you can reference the PATH variable in creating the new PATH. **Be very careful editing your PATH as you could loose access to your programs!**
+Notice that you can reference the PATH variable in creating the new PATH.
+    {% endhint %}
+    {% hint style='danger' %}
+Be **VERY** careful editing your PATH as you could loose access to your programs!
     {% endhint %}

   So what's an alias?
 Basically, it's a shortcut you create to a command.
 For example, remember the `ls -al` command we used earlier?
 You can add an `-h` option to show file sizes in a more **h**uman readeable format.
 The command `ls -alh` gives us more information and makes the output easier to read.
 Let's bind it to a new command, `la`, to save us some keystrokes: